stevenhankin/car-pool/README.md

 ## Usage
-Firstly, the serverless application should be deployed to AWS Here I'm assuming that you have an AWS Profile of _serverless_ and are deploying to region _eu-west-2_
+Firstly, the serverless application should be deployed to AWS Here I'm assuming that you have an AWS Profile of _serverless_ and are deploying to region _eu-west-2_.
+The NODE_OPTIONS setting is to help avoid memory problems in Node when packaging the lambdas as separate deployables.
 ```bash
 export NODE_OPTIONS=--max_old_space_size=4096